 Client/Server Database Overview

 RDM Server is Raima’s extremely powerful Client/Server database management system.
-It is perfectly designed for business-critical applications that need a higher degree of server horse power that provides greater concurrency, finer granularity of locking, a dynamic runtime architecture with built in encryption for security and a more complete and extendable SQL implementation.
+It is perfectly designed for business-critical applications that need a higher degree of server horsepower that provides greater concurrency, fine granularity of locking, a dynamic runtime architecture with built-in encryption for security and a complete and extendable SQL implementation.

 This database server provides C/C++ and SQL APIs and supports both relational and network data models.
-Databases can be disk resident, memory resident or a hybrid.
-RDM Server implements multi-user row-level locking, hot database backup and a fully ACID compliant transaction logging system with automatic crash recovery.
-The database server’s library can optionally be run in-process with the application, eliminating client/server remote procedure calls.
-RDM Server is supported on most 32- and 64-bit enterprise and RTOS operating systems, and is today used in a wide range of applications for network management systems, medical equipment, financial services, telecommunication systems and more.
+Databases can be disk-resident, memory resident or a hybrid.
+RDM Server implements multi-user row-level locking, hot database backup and a fully ACID-compliant transaction logging system with automatic crash recovery.
+The database server’s library can optionally be run in process with the application, eliminating client/server remote procedure calls.
+RDM Server is supported on most 32- and 64-bit enterprise and RTOS operating systems, and are used in a wide range of applications for network management systems, medical equipment, financial services, telecommunication systems and more.

-The database server supports signed and unsigned integer (8, 16, 32 and 64 bit), character string (UTF-8 and Unicode), floating point (32 and 64 bit), BLOB (binary large object), BCD (Binary Coded Decimal), date, time and timestamp.
-In also has native C/C++ support for structs and multi-dimensional arrays based on the above list of base types.
+The database server supports signed and unsigned integer (8-, 16-, 32- and 64-bit), character string (UTF-8 and Unicode), floating point (32- and 64-bit), BLOB (binary large object), BCD (Binary Coded Decimal), date, time and timestamp.
+In also has native C/C++ support for structs and multi-dimensional arrays based on the list of base types, above.

 Active or Passive Replication maintains an identical copy of your database for application failover.
 The sub-system implements an asynchronous single master, multi-slave replication engine based on its client–server transports (including TCP/IP).